 Curriculum overview

 Collective Futures offers a challenging, yet balanced program.
 Most of the program is dedicated to working on a complex, multifaceted and transdisciplinary project.
-Project work and self-study are alternated with a variety of activities that aid the students in dealing with a complex project, maximizing their learning outcomes, and preparing them for an impactful career.
+Project work and self-study are alternated with a variety of activities that aid you, the Collective Futures student, in dealing with a complex project, maximizing your learning outcomes, and preparing you for an impactful career.

-One of the unique aspects of Collective Futures is that part of the activities is organized by the students, tailoring the program to their needs and learning objectives.
+One of the unique aspects of Collective Futures is that part of the activities is organized directly by you and your fellow students, tailoring the program to your needs and learning objectives.

 All activities are described below.
-The program is every workday from 9:00-17:00 and an office space is available full-time for the students for project work, self-study, workshops, presentations, peer-learning and other activities.
+The program is every workday from 9:00-17:00 and an office space is available full-time for you and your team for project work, self-study, workshops, presentations, peer-learning and other activities.

 Project and self-study

 You’ll work in groups of 2-4 students on a project together with an external organization.
 During the first month, each group will analyze the challenge, design a methodology and develop a vision for their project.
-They create a project plan with an effective and realistic approach.
+Your task will be to create a project plan with an effective and realistic approach.

-During the project, students will utilize their skills to find academic and non-academic sources that can help them in their challenge.
-Students will learn project and information management techniques to be able to keep a clear overview in a complex, broad and oftentimes incomplete web of sources.
-Students actively collaborate with project partners, stakeholders, experts, researchers, and their peers and supervisors.
+During the project, your team will utilize their skills to find academic and non-academic sources that can help you in your challenge.
+You will learn project and information management techniques to be able to keep a clear overview in a complex, broad and oftentimes incomplete web of sources.
+Expect to actively collaborate with project partners, stakeholders, experts, researchers, and their peers and supervisors.

-Using methods from science, systems thinking, social innovation and consulting, students create clarity in their challenge and work towards a high-quality end-result.
-Project groups are stimulated to use their imagination and come up with innovative and creative ways to address their challenge, not solely delivering an advice report for their project partner, but providing a real, widely-supported course of action for impactful change within the partner organization and beyond.
+Using methods from science, systems thinking, social innovation and consulting, you and your fellow students create clarity in their challenge and work towards a high-quality end-result.
+You will be encouraged to use your imagination and come up with innovative and creative ways to address your challenge, not solely delivering an advice report for your project partner, but providing a real, widely-supported course of action for impactful change within the partner organization and beyond.

 Workshops

-An intensive training program helps students to realize high-quality standards within their projects and meet the learning objectives of the program.
+An intensive training program helps you to realize high-quality standards within your project and meet the learning objectives of the program.
 Workshops are facilitated by professional trainers form within and outside of the University of Amsterdam.

 Examples of training topics: